Postgraduate degree programmes at Cranfield University

 The Sustainability Group coordinates the School of Management’s sustainability-related teaching.
 This includes a core module on sustainable management in many of the school’s master’s programmes, ranging from the executive and full-time MBAs to the mainly pre-experience Masters in Management (MiM) programme.

-The Centre also runs a specialist Master's in Management and Corporate Sustainability MSc.
-Drawing many of its core management modules from the MiM programme, students on this course also take three additional sustainability modules, one of which is run by the School of Water, Energy and Environment.
+The Centre also runs a specialist full-time Master's in Management and Corporate Sustainability MSc.
+Drawing many of its core management modules from the MiM programme, students on this course also take five additional sustainability modules, one of which is run by the School of Water, Energy and Environment.

-As part of studying at the Cranfield School of Management, will be invited to various events, conferences and competitions.
+As part of studying at the Cranfield School of Management, you will be invited to various sustainability-related events, conferences and competitions.
 Visit our events page to find out more.